How we use your information

 - people who attend our training courses, and

 - job applicants and our current and former employees, trustees and volunteers.

 We have to hold the details of the people who have requested the service in order to provide it.
 We only use these details to provide the service the person has requested and for other closely related purposes.
-For example, we might use information about people who have requested information to carry out a survey to find out if they are happy with the level of service they received or to invite them to join the Friends of NDA scheme.
-When people do subscribe to our Friends of NDA scheme, they can cancel their subscription at any time and are given an easy way of doing this.
+For example, we might use information about people who have requested information to carry out a survey to find out if they are happy with the level of service they received or to invite them to join the Friends of Hear for Norfolk scheme.
+When people do subscribe to our Friends of Hear for Norfolk scheme, they can cancel their subscription at any time and are given an easy way of doing this.
 We do not share their personal data with any third parties.

 People who support us

 If you support us, for example make a donation, volunteer, register to fundraise or sign up for an event, we will usually collect: